zZMoZz/learn-spring/README.md

 	- handle passing string to integer field errors.
 	- Write validation error messages outside the code in `messages.properties` file.
 - Do custom validation.

+#### Spring MVC CRUD

+- Reuse `EmployeeService` & `EmployeeRepository` from previous projects.
+- Add css bootstrap styles from internet.
+- Create a logic to get all employees.
+- Create a logic to add an employee.
+- Create a logic to update an employee.
+- Create a logic to delete an employee.
+- Add some validation rules.
+- Sort results based on first name.
+- Make index page redirect to `employees/list` url.